rohan-patnaik/Is-This-Food/README.md

 # is-this-food
-ML powered app to check if a photo consists of any food item or not
+ML powered app to check if an uploaded picture contains any food item or not!

 GO to the link below to check it out live!